 At the time, I hadn’t thought much of it, nor did I think much of it for another 2 months until after I drove cross country to Seattle.
 It wasn’t until then that the tiny house idea began to percolate.
-I began to research.
+I started to research.
 As I learned more, I became enthralled with the idea.
 After reading Walden, I became fascinated with someday building my own house and living simply and minimally in a self sustaining ecosystem.
 The tiny house idea was actually perfect to meet these goals and also in terms of living expenses.
 Oh and did I mention it’s mobile so you can pick up and move it!
 I looked at a few tiny house companies and decided to design my own.
 So I learned SketchUp and put together a 3D model.
 The next step was to figure out how to build it.

 Unfortunately, most of the tiny house “companies” I came across were not local, too expensive, single person operations, or flat out unreliable and unresponsive.
 Although I was planning to head to Southern California, I decided to change course and instead see what it would be like to live in Austin, TX.
 I had visited before and loved the city, so I figured why the hell not.
-It would be cheaper than California for now, I’d have a better chance getting the tiny home built, and given it’s booming tech hub I wouldn’t have trouble finding a job.
+It would be cheaper than California for now, I’d have a better chance getting the tiny home built, and given its booming tech hub I wouldn’t have trouble finding a job.

-Fortunately, within a couple weeks of moving to Austin, I connected with Suzanne at TexZen Tiny Homes, a local tiny home builder in Austin, who agreed to work with me.
+Fortunately, within a couple weeks of moving to Austin, I connected with Suzanne at TexZen Tiny Homes, a local tiny home builder, who agreed to work with me.
 I could tell she was a fellow perfectionist with a focus on quality and customer satisfaction.
 While I really wanted to build my own house, I don’t have any construction skills (although I’m eager to learn).
 So I didn’t really trust sleeping in a house I built by myself, not to mention I didn’t have the time because I needed to get a job and actually make some money to afford the house!